Skip to main content Skip to footer

 * A resident worker is a British or a settled person or someone who holds appropriate work permission in another category, all others require permission to work.

-The Home Office can audit an employer’s files at any time to ensure that the appropriate steps have been undertaken to comply with the Sponsorship Licence requirements.
 Similarly, an Entry Clearance or Immigration Officer can make additional checks when deciding whether to grant permission for an employee to enter or stay in the UK based on a Certificate of Sponsorship.
-A decision maker can refuse an application under the Skilled worker route where there are 'reasonable grounds to believe' that the job on offer;

-• is not genuine;
+• is not genuine

-• has been exaggerated to satisfy the skilled worker threshold threshold;
+• has been exaggerated to satisfy the skilled worker threshold threshold

-• has been tailored to exclude resident workers; or
+• has been tailored to exclude resident workers or

 • the applicant is not qualified to undertake the job.

-Certificates of Sponsorship can be issued by a Sponsorship Licence holder to:
+CoS's can be issued by a Sponsorship Licence holder to:

 - Skilled Worker - Experienced hires and new entrants.
 The Home Office no longer requires UK employer to advertise the position in what used to be known as the resident labour market test.
-As described above, an employer must demonstrate that there is a genuine vacancy within the business which meets the skills threshold and the requisite minimum salary levels.
-New hires from outside the UK are allocated a defined certificate of sponsorship.
-All other types of certificate are known as undefined.
+An employer must demonstrate that there is a genuine vacancy within the business which meets the skills threshold and the requisite minimum salary levels.

 - Global Business Mobility (senior, specialistgraduate worker and secondment) are intra-company transfers, i.e. used by multi-national organisations to transfer employees from an overseas office, subsidiary or sister company to fill a skilled post in the UK which cannot be filled by a locally recruited employee.
-Global Business Mobility visas can used to transfer employees for graduate training, skills transfer and short & long term purposes depending on the circumstances.
-Minimum salary thresholds and prior employment requirements can apply.

 - Shortage occupations.
 Certain posts identified by the Home Office in conjunction with the Migration Advisory Committee are deemed to be recognised shortage areas, i.e. where there are insufficient suitably qualified resident workers available to meet the UK’s requirements.
 The shortage occupation list changes periodically depending upon the prevailing circumstances in the UK economy and since Brexit has become more so.